chetnashah/webconcepts/DOM.md

 * `scrollWidth/scrollHeight` – the width/height of the content, just like clientWidth/clientHeight, but also include scrolled-out, invisible part of the element.
 * `scrollLeft/scrollTop` – width/height of the scrolled out upper part of the element, starting from its upper-left corner.

+* `Element.getBoundingClientRect()` method returns a DOMRect object providing information about the size of an element and its position relative to the visible viewport.

 All properties are read-only except `scrollLeft/scrollTop` that make the browser scroll the element if changed.